pimoroni/EnviroPlus-FeatherWing/REFERENCE.md

 #### bme280-simple
 [bme280-simple.py](../../blob/master/examples/bme280-simple.py)

-Prints out the readings from the temperature, pressure and humidity sensor, along with its estimated altitude calculation.
+Prints out the readings from the BME280 temperature, pressure, and humidity sensor, along with its estimated altitude calculation.

 #### screen
 [screen.py](../../blob/master/examples/screen.py)

-Draws a few things on the screen using displayio.
+Example of how to draw to the 0.96" LCD, using displayio.

 #### gas-sensor
 [gas-sensor.py](../../blob/master/examples/gas-sensor.py)

-Prints the readings from the gas sensor once a second.
+Prints the readings from the MiCS6814 analog gas sensor once a second.

 #### microphone
 [microphone.py](../../blob/master/examples/microphone.py)